-Agricultural expansion goes beyond increasing arable land within the County.
-The opportunity to increase value-added agricultural processing and local food production should be explored.
+Beyond traditional agricultural uses, the opportunity to increase value-added agricultural processing and local food production should also be explored.
 These types of agricultural uses have different land requirements and may be found within agricultural, industrial and commercial areas.

 Industrial and Corridor Development